Skip to main content

 Fun Comparisons to Put Mango Records in Perspective

-- The record 3.435 kg mango weighed as much as a newborn baby
+• The record 4.25 kg mango weighed about as much as a newborn baby or a small bowling ball.

-- A single record mango contained roughly 2,000 calories — enough energy for an entire day
+• A single record mango contained roughly 2,500 calories — more than a full day's energy needs for an adult.

-- You could make over 3 liters of mango juice from just one record-breaking fruit
+• You could make over 4 liters of pure mango juice from just one record-breaking fruit.

-- The record mango was roughly the size of a football (soccer ball)
+• The record mango was roughly the size of a rugby ball or an American football.

-- A typical Sindhri weighs 350g — you would need 10 Sindhris to match one record mango
+• A typical Sindhri weighs 350 g — you would need 12 Sindhris to equal one record mango.

 Why Size Does Not Equal Quality